Nerkho/nerkhoch/content.en/blog/homelab-k8s-talos-matchbox-cilium.md

 ---
 title: "Homelab Kubernetes cluster with Talos, Matchbox and Cilium"
-date: "2024-11-16"
+date: "2024-11-17"
 tags: ["kubernetes", "talos", "cilium", "homelab"]
 showTags: true
-draft: true
+draft: false
 ---

 ## Intro

 Some time ago, I deployed a Kubernetes cluster as a homelab for running some workload and testing some stuff.
 Back then, I used Unbutu server with straight `kubeadm` to bootstrap the nodes.
 While it was working, it was not really fun to maintain the OS layer.

-Then I came accros [Talos](https://www.talos.dev/) and started using that as the underlying Linux distro on my nodes.
+Then I came accros [Talos](https://www.talos.dev/) and started using that as the Linux distro on my nodes.
 My first experience with Talos was the good old : download the boot assets, write them to a USB key and go from there.

 Recently, I decided to improve this setup and make the nodes deploy in an automated fashion via iPXE.
 This write up covers the steps to get there.